quentinblampey/spatialdata_xenium_explorer/README.md

 > *Xenium Explorer* is a registered trademark of 10x Genomics.
 The Xenium Explorer is licensed for usage on Xenium data.

-> You may also be interested in a pipeline for spatial-omics that uses this package: see [Sopa](https://github.com/gustaveroussy/sopa).

 ## Installation

 Requirement: `python>=3.9`